-Segal Consulting (Segal) prepared the June 30, 2017 annual actuarial valuation of the City of Fresno Fire and Police Retirement System.
+Segal Consulting (Segal) prepared the June 30, 2018 annual actuarial valuation of the City of Fresno Fire and Police Retirement System.
 We certify that the valuation was performed in accordance with generally accepted actuarial principles and practices and the System's funding policy that was last reviewed with the Board in 2012.
-In particular, it is our understanding that the assumptions and methods used for funding purposes meet the parameters set by Actuarial Standards of Practice (ASOPs).
+We have also reflected the lengthening of the period used to amortize actuarial surplus approved by the Board in 2018.
+It is our understanding that the assumptions and methods used for funding purposes meet the parameters set by Actuarial Standards of Practice (ASOPs).

-As part of the June 30, 2017 actuarial valuation, Segal conducted an examination of all participant data for reasonableness.
+As part of the June 30, 2018 actuarial valuation, Segal conducted an examination of all participant data for reasonableness.
 Summaries of the employee data used in performing the actuarial valuations over the past several years are provided in our valuation report.
 We did not audit the System's financial statements.
 For actuarial valuation purposes, Plan assets are valued at Actuarial Value.
 Under this method, the assets used to determine employer contribution rates take into account market value by recognizing the differences between the total actual investment return at market value and the expected investment return over a five-year period.